reaktoro/reaktoro-jupyter-book/general/development.md

 And that's it for now.
 More development recommendations will be added in the futur as needed.
 If you are encountering issues with the tips above, [please get in touch](mailto:allan.leal@erdw.ethz.ch).

+## Documentation

+A lot of the documentation at https://reaktoro.org is written as Jupyter notebooks here: https://github.com/reaktoro/reaktoro-jupyter-book

+To contribute to it you can edit it either on Github directly or by cloning the git repository locally, and then sending pull requests with proposed additions or improvements.

 [`ChemicalSystem.py`]: https://github.com/reaktoro/reaktoro/blob/main/Reaktoro/Core/ChemicalSystem.py
 [`ChemicalSystem.test.cxx`]: https://github.com/reaktoro/reaktoro/blob/main/Reaktoro/Core/ChemicalSystem.test.cxx